 Alcohol at motorway services

 Between 1961 and 1994, and between 2008 and 2013, motorway service areas were forbidden from selling alcohol.
 Many people believe that this rule still applies, but it does not.

-Service stations are allowed to apply for a licence to sell alcohol but often they will not be allowed to allow people to consume it anywhere on their premises.
-These leads to signs being displayed which ban drinking alcohol "indoors and outdoors", leading to sarcastic social media posts.
+Service stations are allowed to apply for a licence to sell alcohol but often they have to stop people from consuming it anywhere on their premises.
+This leads to signs being displayed which ban drinking alcohol "indoors and outdoors", leading to sarcastic social media posts.

 Many service areas (both on and off the motorways) will sell alcohol in their shops.
 The motorway service area operators will tend to keep this quiet, knowing that promoting alcohol on the motorway will cause concern.
 The forecourt operators (who are more used to running petrol stations in town centres) are not so reserved, and will actively promote alcohol even at their motorway sites.

 Famously, Beaconsfield services has a full JD Wetherspoon pub.
-It opened in 2014 and trades mostly on the food Wetherspoons serve, but the alcohol is available and they are expected to take the same precautions that any other roadside pub might have to so as to discourage drink-driving.
+It opened in 2014 and trades mainly on the food Wetherspoon serve, but the alcohol is available and they aren't expected to be any more cautious than any other pub by a main road might be.

 PizzaLuxe opened two cocktail bars in November 2021, at Cambridge and Peterborough.
-These offer a made-to-order cocktail menu and a full-service bar, and have been very open that they intend to turn the service areas into destinations, but they closed in 2023.
+These offered a made-to-order cocktail menu and a full-service bar.
+They were very open that they intend to turn the service areas into destinations, but they closed in 2023.